 Systems Improvement and Innovation Responsive Grants Program

 MeHAF experience suggests that the most successful projects with the longest staying power after grant funding ends are those tailored to be responsive to community and cultural needs, focused on reducing inequities, and designed to leverage local resources, talents, and opportunities.
 Projects that propose simple replication of models and best practices without meaningful community participation may not be successful and are less likely to be funded.
+New applicants are encouraged to review learning from MeHAF’s Community-Based Initiatives in the Practical Guide for Responsive Grant Applicants.

 A 501(c)(3), local, state, or tribal government entity or educational institution.
 Applicants must be organizations based in Maine.
 If your organization is not eligible to apply independently, and you need to apply via a fiscal sponsor, please contact MeHAF before applying so that we can assist you with the steps.
 Individuals and private foundations are ineligible.